Family travel and travel planning are being affected by the ongoing spread of COVID-19. For information and updates, click here.

-Even if you don’t spend the night in Granada, it’s a relatively easy spot for a day trip, like Ciao Bambino’s Sandy Pappas did when she and her family stayed at Rancho Santana on Nicaragua’s Pacific Coast.
+Even if you don’t spend the night in Granada, it’s a relatively easy spot for a day trip from many coastal resorts.

-The view of Mombacho from the water makes a lasting impression, but it’s just a tease of what’s waiting at the Natural Reserve Mombacho Volcano.
+While the view of Mombacho from the water makes a lasting impression, it’s just a tease of what’s waiting at the Natural Reserve Mombacho Volcano.
 About an hour’s drive from Granada, it’s a steep ride up, but when the road ends, the hiking through a rain cloud forest can begin.
-The El Cráter Trail travels around one of Mombacho’s four craters and should take about an hour and a half, but once you spot the first howler monkey, all bets are off when it comes to sticking to a schedule.
+The El Cráter Trail travels around one of Mombacho’s four craters and should take about an hour and a half.
+Once you spot the first howler monkey, though, all bets are off when it comes to sticking to a schedule.

 Even if you’re not sure about the sandboarding, don’t rule out Cerro Negro.
 Hiking down, on a different path than the one that leads up, is also a popular option.

-Chasing volcanoes is exhausting, no matter how old you are.
+Chasing volcanoes is exhausting no matter how old you are.
 But it makes playing catch-up in rustic, seaside San Juan del Sur even more enjoyable.
-It’s a major port (San Juan del Sur has the largest bay on Nicaragua’s South Pacific Coast), so cruise ship days can be busy, but there’s always room to play in the sand and splash in the waves.
+It’s a major port (San Juan del Sur has the largest bay on Nicaragua’s South Pacific Coast), so while cruise ship days can be busy, there’s always room to play in the sand and splash in the waves.

 There’s no denying that the road to get to nearby Maderas Beach could be smoother, but it’s the chosen spot for surfers in the know and visitors hoping to learn.
-Surfboard rentals can be found for as little as $10 a day; lessons run around $30 an hour.
+Surfboard rentals cost as little as $10 a day; lessons run around $30 an hour.
 Even if you have no interest in catching waves, the landmark shark fin-shaped rock makes it a scenic spot to simply spend some time.